-Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise City Electric System of BTU of the City of Bryan, Texas.
-The introduction section is presented for the purposes of additional analysis and is not a required part of the financial statements.
-This section has not been subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we do not express an opinion or provide any assurance on it.
+Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise City Electric System of BTU of the City of Bryan, Texas' basic financial statements.
+The introduction section is presented for purposes of additional analysis and is not a required part of the basic financial statements.

+The introduction section has not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on it.

-Weaver and Siduell, L.I.P.
+Weaver and Tiduell, L.L.P.